larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The IETF will treat people with kindness and grace, but not endless patience.

-This document describes the creation of a moderator team for all the IETF's various contribution channels.
+This memo describes the creation of a moderator team for all the IETF's various contribution channels.
 Without removing existing responsibilities for working group management, this team enables a uniform approach to moderation of disruptive participation across all mailing lists and other methods of IETF